- Catering tablecloths satin band

 Napkins

-Gastronomy napkins are made of fabric and usually measure 50x50 cm.
-Particularly popular are restaurant napkins with an atlas edge or restaurant napkins without any pattern.
-They are arranged on the plate of the guest, sometimes folded into beautiful figures.
-Gastronomy napkins are made of white, pure cotton, as they are exposed to many washing cycles.
-Gastronomy napkins must be boil and chlorine-proof, as stubborn stains often need to be treated.
+Gastronomy napkins are made of fabric and are typically 50x50 cm in size.
+Gastronomy napkins with atlas edge or plain are particularly popular.
+They are placed on the guest's plate, sometimes folded into beautiful shapes.
+Gastronomy napkins are made of white, pure cotton, as they are subjected to many washes.
+Gastronomy napkins must be boil and chlorine resistant as stubborn stains often need treatment.

 Napkin folding

-Folding gastronomy napkins into certain shapes is also called napkin folding.
-Known forms are bishop's mitre, a rose or a fan.
-Gastronomy napkins can also be folded as palm fronds or sails.
+Folding gastronomy napkins into specific shapes is also called napkin folding.
+Well-known shapes include bishop's mitre, table point, rose, or fan.
+Gastronomy napkins can also be folded as palm leaves or sails.

 Parfait

-Parfait refers to semi-frozen ice cream and has become an integral part of today's upscale gastronomy.
+Parfait refers to semi-frozen ice cream and is an essential part of upscale gastronomy today.

 Pâtissier